Building God’s Kingdom by Providing Safe Homes

 The Role of the

 People’s Holy Mission

 The relationship between Cross Catholic Outreach, Fr.
 Raúl and Caritas Santa Rosa has been long and fruitful.
-The relationship began in 2015, when the people in the diocese were struggling under a heavy burden of poverty.
-Finding it almost impossible for them to improve their lives, they looked to the Church and to Cross Catholic Outreach to move forward with a holistic outreach that would build a new school, construct homes for needy families, provide safe water and support farmers eager to learn new ways to improve their crop yield.
+The relationship began in 2015, when the people in the diocese were struggling under the heavy burden of poverty.
 Over the years, you have helped Fr.
 Raúl empower the Church in an incredible way, defeating poverty and bringing people into a closer relationship with Christ.